ammar-tanwar/bloglearnbay/posts/what-is-data-science-uncovering-the-explicit-truth.md

 Data Science is now leading all the industries.
 We can say each successful business entity is the outcome of data science.

 ## What Exactly is Data Science?
 The Perspective From Different Industries

-### 1. Data Science in Tele-communications:
+### 1. Data Science in Tele-communications

 In the telecommunication industry, data science is nothing but a 'promise of Big data.
 'Yes, the telecommunications business is the largest source of data on a daily basis.
 Due to the same reasons, the expense of data storage and management used to be huge in this industry.
 Data Science has proven an extensive blessing to the telecom industries.
 Not only that, but the service outcomes are also touching the peak of excellence only because of data science and AI innovation.
 In this industry, data science means the following: